Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Stability of Estimators

 \subsection{Online Parametric SGD}

 In Section~\ref{section: batch sieve stability} we discussed the stability properties of batch sieve estimators.
 Now we switch back to the online setting.
-In this section, we consider a linear SGD estimator with an update iteration
+In this section, we consider a linear SGD estimator with the update formula